 One key to a great digital print is uploading a good quality image.
 Choose files with high resolution (300 DPI), and images that are clear and crisp.
 Every imperfection in your image will be visible on the print.
 Keep in mind, also that lighter images will usually print better, so avoid overly dark images.

-If you want to remove the white background from an image and don't have a design program, like Adobe Photoshop, there are many free image editors online, such as GIMP [links to https://www.gimp.org/] and Pixlr [links to https://pixlr.com/], that will help isolate the subject in your image from the background.
-Remember to save your file as a PNG to preserve the transparency.
+For digital print orders the file types we accept are jpg, png, ai, svg, and pdf.
+If you want to remove the white background from an image and don't have a design program, like Adobe Photoshop, there are many free image editors online, such as GIMP and Pixlr that will help isolate the subject in your image from the background.
+Remember to save your file as a PNG, TIFF, SVG, AI, or PDF to preserve the transparency.

 Note: Be sure to vet any plugins or software you download.
 We are not responsible for any damage that may result from using 3rd party sites and make no warranties for the services they provide.

 Tips for Laser Etching

 Custom stainless steel bottles are for laser etching only.
 Artwork you upload to the Custom Design Tool must be PNG, TIFF, SVG, AI, or PDF files with a transparent background.
 Other file types will not be accepted.
 If you upload a PNG, TIFF, SVG, AI, or PDF file without transparency, you will see a large rectangle on the bottle.
 If you proceed to checkout when your preview shows a plain rectangle, we will assume that’s what you want and engrave the rectangle on your bottle.

 3 Basic Design Tips

 Let it Breathe: Respect the space of your design elements (images and text).
 Avoid overcrowding your design.
 Negative space, the space between objects, can be a good thing.